Guidelines for Seven-Course Breadth

 Courses taken prior to Fall 2016 can be verified for Seven-Course Breadth approval by viewing The Archived Seven-Course Breadth List.

-Fall Program for Freshmen (FPF) Students can confirm Seven-Course Breadth options using the Berkeley Fall Program for Freshmen website.
+Fall Program for First Semester (FPF) Students can confirm Seven-Course Breadth options using the Berkeley Fall Program for First Semester website.

 UCEAP courses may be evaluated to fulfill Seven-Course Breadth.
 To request review of prospective courses in advance of enrolling in a program, please click the 'Evaluation of breadth courses' link on the Berkeley Study Abroad college advising page.